unk1nd/unk1nd/README.md

 ## Hi there

-Usually don't post much on github and most of my public repoes are old outdated projects I did back in my school days.
+Usually don't post much on github public.
 Most of my projects I host in-house in my homelab and on local gitea server.

-Will from time-to-time mirros some of the repoes up to github.
+Will from time-to-time mirros some of the repoes up to github as public repoes.

 ## Find out more about me?
 Check out my mind dump / tech blog [here](https://bendiksens.net)